ankit-pm/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 We wil now be labelling datasets with more meaningful and descriptive variable names.

-For example, I have created a sample table with transformations listed for the variables
+In the Tidy Data set , there will be 81 transformed variables.
+We have used sub() command to find and replace various patters.For example, I have created a sample table with transformations listed for the variables.

 |OldValue|NewValue|
 |--------|--------|